turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos.md

 You will be assigned a user for your group.
 Each user has a name, email, and password that you will use throughout the project.
 This is your team's user!

-Get your head around the API via the documentation below.
-Try them out in Postman!
+At this point, get your head around the API's endpoints via the documentation below.
+Try them out in Postman - you don't need an API key for this!
 See what you can get from all the endpoints available.

-Create a homepage (`/`) where the visitor can see all of the movies in the database with their average ratings.
+For your app, create a homepage (`/`) where the visitor can see all of the movies in the database with their average ratings.

 ### Iteration 2 - User Login

-Create a login page (`/login`) where your user can login.
-Ultimately, you'll need the user's ID value to make requests later.
+Create a separate login page (`/login`) where your user can login.
+Ultimately, you'll need to obtain the user's unique ID value to make requests later.
 Logging in the user using the POST `/login` route documented below will give you that ID value.
-You could call this a login "session" when you have your user's information after logging in.

-It probably seems weird to POST to `/login` to login a user, and this endpoint isn't even creating anything.
-Using a POST verb for logging in is a common convention because we need to send sensitive information like passwords in the body of requests, and POST lets us do that.
+It probably seems weird to POST to `/login` to login a user, and this endpoint isn't even creating anything!
+Using a POST verb for logging in is a common convention because we need to send sensitive information like passwords in the body of the login request, and a POST lets us do that.
+Again, nothing is created in the DB for logging in - you are doing this to retrieve user information (the ID) to use while the user is logged in.

 After logging in, the user knows they are logged in and they are taken back to the homepage.

-A user should be able to logout and they are taken to the homepage, but the app should should that no one is logged in.
+A user should be able to logout, and they are taken to the homepage.
+The app should should that no one is logged in.

 ### Iteration 3 - Movie Show Page

-Use router to create a dynamic route for a each movie.
-A "show" page is a app page that shows only a particular item.
+Use Router to create a dynamic route for a "show page" for each movie (`/movies/5`, for instance).
+A show page is a app page that shows only one particular item.
 In this case, the show page is for a particular movie.
-This page should show all information about the movie.
+This page should show all information available about the movie.

 ## Iteration 4 - Show and Add Ratings

-A user should be able to see their own movie rating _only_ when they are logged in to the app.
+A user should be able to see their own movie ratings only when they are _logged in_ to the app.
 Otherwise, they should only see only the movie's average rating.
-Everywhere a movie is shown, including the show page, the app should display the average rating and also the user's rating if they are logged in.
+Everywhere a movie is shown, including the movie's show page, the app should display the movie's average rating and also the user's rating for each movie that they have rated if they are logged in.

 A user should be able to submit a rating for a movie.
 The rating must be an integer (whole number) between 1 and 10.

+A user is limited to one rating per movie.

 ## Iteration 5 - Remove Ratings